June 30, 2025

 1. High-Level or Specialized Positions

 Senior-level roles, niche positions, or highly specialized industries often involve fewer applicants, which means recruiters may still rely on manual resume reviews.
-For instance, C-suite positions or roles in industries like academia or research often prioritize in-depth experience and expertise that may not be easily captured by AI.
-In such cases, a human recruiter is more likely to appreciate the nuances of a candidate’s qualifications.

 Example: A candidate applying for a senior data scientist position at a research institution might find it more advantageous to ensure their resume is manually reviewed, as the specific projects and technical contributions they have made may be overlooked by AI screening for basic data science keywords.